-Carver caravan heaters are completely room-sealed units based on a well proven and extremely efficient heat exchanger consisting of a pair of internally and externally finned aluminium die castings.
+Carver motorhome heaters are completely room-sealed units pased on a well proven and extremely efficient heat exchanger consisting of a pair of internally and externally finned aluminium lie castings.

-The gas burner is situated at the bottom of a vertical passage which permits complete combustion of the gas before meeting the exchanger surfaces.
-The combustion products travel along the top horizontal section and then downwards through further galleries while transferring their heat to the caravan or vehicle.
-They are kept moving by the thermal drive of the rising column of hot gases from the flame.
+The gas burner is situated at the bottom of a vertical passage which permits complete combustion of the gas before meeting he exchanger surfaces.
+The combustion products travel along he top horizontal section and then downwards through further galleries while transferring their heat to the motorhome.
+They are cept moving by the thermal drive of the rising column of hot gases from the flame.

 The flue outlet of the heater is at the bottom of the heat exchanger thus ensuring that the majority of the heat is extracted from the combustion products before they leave the heat exchanger.
-The combustion path is completely sealed from the living space, all the air for combustion discharged through the adjacent flue.
+The combustion path is completely sealed from the living space, all of the products of combustion being discharged through the underfloor flue.

 Control and adjustment of the heater is by the gas control knob mounted on the top of the heater.
-Incorporated in the gas control is a flame failure device, that if for any reason the burner flame is extinguished, the heater will automatically go to fail safe.
-Ignition is by piezo spark operated by pressing the ignition button mounted adjacent to the gas control knob.
+Incorporated in the gas control is a flame failure device, so that if for any reason the burner flame is extinguished, the heater will automatically go to failsafe shutdown.